ParthGadewar/SQL-for-Business-Applied-Query-Portfolio/Case15-Vehicle-Average-Selling-Price/README.md

 ## Query walkthrough — how it executes step by step:

-FROM ModelPrices mp — start from the price table, since it's the one that can't lose rows (Civic has no sales but must still show up).
-LEFT JOIN VehicleSales vs ON mp.model_id = vs.model_id — link by model.
+LEFT JOIN VehicleSales vs ON mp.model_id = vs.model_id — ModelPrices is the left table, so every model survives the join even with zero matching sales.
+Honda Civic gets a row of all-NULL columns from VehicleSales, but it still appears in the result.
+An INNER JOIN here would silently drop it — exactly the kind of report that goes uncaught until someone asks "why isn't this model showing up anywhere?"

 AND vs.sale_date BETWEEN mp.start_date AND mp.end_date — this second join condition is what pins each sale to the correct price period.
-Without it, RAV4's January and February price rows would each match every RAV4 sale, duplicating rows.
+Without it, RAV4's January and February price rows would each match every RAV4 sale, duplicating rows and corrupting the weighted average.

-LEFT JOIN result: RAV4 rows get matched properly (Jan sales → $32000, Feb sales → $30500).
-Civic gets one row with vs.units_sold and vs.price as NULL since nothing matched.
-SUM(vs.units_sold * mp.price) — total revenue-equivalent per model across all matched sales.
+SUM(vs.units_sold * mp.price) — multiplies each matched sale's unit count by the price active during that period, then sums it into a total revenue-equivalent per model.
+This can't be done with a plain AVG(price) — that would treat a price with 20 units sold the same as a price with 2.

 SUM(vs.units_sold) — total units sold per model.
-Division gives the weighted average.
-For Civic, this is NULL / NULL → NULL.
+For a model with real sales, this is a straightforward count.
+For Civic, every vs.units_sold value from the join is NULL, and SUM() ignores NULLs — so her total comes out to exactly NULL (not 0), since summing zero non-NULL rows returns NULL, not 0.

+... / SUM(vs.units_sold) — dividing anything by NULL returns NULL (not an error, not a crash) — so Civic's average becomes NULL instead of triggering a divide-by-zero failure.

-IFNULL(..., 0) — converts that NULL to 0, satisfying the "no sales → report 0" business rule.
+IFNULL(..., 0) — catches that NULL and converts it to 0, which is what the business actually wants displayed for a model with no sales — not a blank, not an error, just 0.00.

-GROUP BY mp.model_id, mp.model_name — collapses all matched sale rows per model into one aggregated row.
+GROUP BY mp.model_id, mp.model_name — grouping on the left table's key is deliberate.
+Grouping on a column from VehicleSales would risk inconsistent behavior for unmatched models.
+Grouping on mp.model_id guarantees one clean row per listed model, full stop.

 ## Why This Approach